eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ET.md

 2. ET would no longer guarantee that Validators get the option to build execution payloads as they seem fair.

-3. Separating Validator and Proposer roles creates a market structure where the ticket holder could become an *active monopolist*, enposing [monopoly pricing](https://arxiv.org/abs/2311.12731) and possibly front-running time sensitive flow.
+3. Separating Validator and Proposer roles creates a market structure where the ticket holder could become an *active monopolist*, imposing [monopoly pricing](https://arxiv.org/abs/2311.12731) and possibly front-running time sensitive flow.
 The above is in contrast with the status quo under MEV-Boost featuring the Validator as a *passive monopolist* [[5]](#resources) in the proposer role.

-However, analysing pro ET discourse, we can find pertinent answers to such counterarguments:
+However, analyzing pro ET discourse, we can find pertinent answers to such counterarguments:

 1. Validators forego this ability entirely today when they use MEV-Boost, and could very well forego it entirely  when they would use ePBS.
 Improvement proposals as Inclusion lists  [[6]](#resources) and Multiplicity gadgets [[7]](#resources) could remedy this by imposing on whomever owns the execution ticket with binding but non-efficiency-decreasing constraints on payload construction.